 if you also use a narcotic (opioid) medication.

-Using baclofen during pregnancy could harm the unborn baby.
-In animal studies, baclofen caused low birth weight and birth defects.
+Using Lioresal during pregnancy could harm the unborn baby.
+In animal studies, this medicine caused low birth weight and birth defects.
 However, it is not known whether these effects would occur in humans.
-Tell your doctor if you are pregnant or if you become pregnant while using this medicine.
+Tell your doctor if you are pregnant or if you become pregnant while using Lioresal.

 It is not known whether baclofen passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using baclofen.

-Using baclofen may increase your risk of developing an ovarian cyst.
+Using Lioresal may increase your risk of developing an ovarian cyst.
 Talk with your doctor about your specific risk.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.